You are currently browsing the archives for the metering category.

 ZigBee makes communication possible between the devices inside the home and the utility from outside the home.
 That connection allows full two-way communication between utility operations and individual consumers.
 Through this communication, consumers can now learn more about their energy usage and how to reduce it.
 Feedback programs, such as Internet-based or in-home usage displays, have been found to reduce total consumption by an average of 11 percent.
 Two-way communication also allows the utility to automate energy efficiency for the customer according to whether customers have opted into energy management programs offered by the utilities and what parameters the consumers established for their own energy and comfort levels.

-Two-third’s of the energy consumption in a typical U.S. household comes from lighting, heating, and cooling.
+Two-thirds of the energy consumption in a typical U.S. household comes from lighting, heating, and cooling.
 Making these uses of energy more efficient can go a long way towards closing the energy supply and demand gap.
 A megawatt of energy gained through efficiency is much cleaner than a megawatt generated since the energy derived from efficiency is energy that does not have to be generated in the first place.
 Installing energy efficiency devices and programs that give consumers the tools to make intelligence energy use decisions will be exponentially faster than building major power plants.
 So just maybe we can have our energy and continue to enjoy our rising standard of living along with the latest electronic gadgets and not need to feel guilty.

 ‘Smart’ appliances empower users to save money